How to Strip Furniture and Stain Wood: A Complete Guide

 Speaking of getting rid of…make sure you properly dispose of your chemical strippers and the gunk that you remove.
 Check your local recycling to see when the hours are for you to drop it off.
 I’d recommend disposing of it in a clean paint can with a lid (you can buy blank metal paint cans from Home Depot).
 Don’t throw it away and don’t dump it in the grass.

-Lastly, make sure you thoroughly let your old rags dry before tossing them.
+Lastly, make sure you thoroughly let your old rags dry flat and separated before tossing them.
 Stains, strippers, and other chemicals typically used in stripping are a fire hazard and can spontaneously combust on their own if tossed in a trash can while wet.
 To dry them, simply spread them out to dry outdoors on a surface, and once thoroughly dry, you can toss them in the trash.

 Happy stripping! 🙂